 Because the Brown curriculum has traditionally placed greater weight on the act of learning than on external marks of success, the University grants only one honor at commencement: magna cum laude.
 Brown's Faculty Rules stipulate that this distinction should be awarded to no more than 20% of the graduating class each year.

-Magna is determined not on the grade point average (which Brown does not calculate) but on the percentage of ‘A’ grades and marks of ‘S with distinction’ that a student receives in courses taken at Brown.
-The distinction mark is not noted on the external transcript; however, it is taken into account by the Committee on Academic Standing when determining the recipients of magna cum laude each year.
+Note that Brown does not calculate a grade point average nor a class rank.
+Instead, magna cum laude is determined based on the percentage of ‘A’ grades and marks of ‘S with distinction’ that a student receives in courses taken at Brown.
+The “distinction” mark does not appear on a student’s internal academic record or official transcript; however, it is taken into account when determining the recipients of magna cum laude each year.

 Honors in the Concentration

-Every concentration program allows eligible students to pursue honors in the concentration.
-Students usually apply for honors in the junior year.
-Admission into honors is usually based on grades and an honors thesis proposal.
-Concentration honors are awarded to students whose honors theses meet the criteria established by the academic department (departments are encouraged to review the College Curriculum Council's best practices).
-Exceptional honors theses may be nominated for the Dean of the College's Distinguished Senior Thesis award.
+Eligible students may pursue Honors in their respective concentration.
+Students usually apply for Honors in the junior year, although deadlines and requirements vary by concentration.
+Admission into Honors is usually based on grades (although use of a grade point average is not permitted) and an Honors thesis proposal that has been approved by at least one faculty member serving in the role of thesis advisor.
+Concentration Honors are awarded to students whose theses meet the criteria established by the academic program or department.
+Academic units are encouraged to review the College Curriculum Council's best practices and the guidelines for the consideration of grades in determining Honors eligibility.